You’ve got to be careful with tapas.

 Just try not to get too messed up either.

-NOTE: Bar Douro is now open daily midday to midnight (11-4pm on Sundays).
+NOTE: Bar Douro is open for lunch and dinner Mon-Sat, then 12-4.30pm on Sunday.
 They are predominantly a walk-in restaurant, but you can book online HERE.

 Bar Douro | Arch 35b Flat Iron Square, Union Street, SE1 1TD